GloryAfiakurue/Sales-Performance-Insights-Mysellar-Global-Operations/README.md

 - Online vs. offline channels contributed nearly equally to total profits
 - Baby Food and Cosmetics were top-performing product categories
 - Regions with the highest revenue also showed the most efficient shipping times
-- Top 5 and bottom 5 countries identified by strict order volume ranking
-- A moderate correlation observed between GDP and sales in Sub-Saharan Africa

 ### Overview
 Mysellar’s global sales performance from 2019 to 2021, highlighting key business metrics: